-First, in many countries, girls are culturally expected to complete household chores and help care for siblings, while boys have more leisure time; therefore, sending girls to school seems like more of a loss for a family because they no longer have as much help with work inside of the home.41 Second, schooling is often expensive for impoverished families.
-It includes direct costs such as tuition, textbooks, clothing, transportation, and other supplies that place a financial burden on families.42 It also has opportunity costs, or causes parents to choose to send their child to school rather than having them engage in another beneficial alternative.43 For example, a family may lose extra income or help when a child cannot work or stay home to care
+First, in many countries, girls are culturally expected to complete household chores and help care for siblings, while boys have more leisure time; therefore, sending girls to school seems like more of a loss for a family because they no longer have as much help with work inside of the home.
+As Second, schooling is often expensive for impoverished families.
+It includes direct costs such as tuition, textbooks, clothing, transportation, and other supplies that place a financial burden on families.
+It also has opportunity costs, meaning that it causes parents to choose to send their children to school rather than having them engage in another beneficial alternative.
+For example, a family may lose extra income or help when a child cannot work or stay home to care for family members.
+Third, girls are raised to marry into another family in many cultures, while males are often viewed as the protectors and providers of the house.
+Parents do not see as much of a direct benefit in educating their daughters because they leave the family to join their husband's household after being married.
+Ambreen and Moyuddin summarize the cultural views of Pakistani citizens regarding this phenomenon: "Parents believe that whatever they are spending on sons is an investment worth a return, whereas spending on